IBE160/SG-Gruppe-10/docs/brainstorming-session-results-fredag 31. oktober 2025.md

 ### Areas for Further Exploration

-*   Complete the "Regular Use" stage of the journey map.
-*   Explore the "Achieving a Goal" stage.
 *   Brainstorm user stories for the insights gathered in the later stages.

 ### Recommended Follow-up Techniques